Association between Serum Chloride Levels and Prognosis in Patients with Hepatic Coma in the Intensive Care Unit

 CKD (%) 55 (15.4) 23 (12.2) 0.362

-Note. * Mann–Whitney U test ALT, alanine aminotransferase; AST, aspartate aminotransferase; BUN, blood urea nitrogen; DBP, diastolic blood pressure; HR, heart rate; INR, international normalized ratio; PT, prothrombin time; PTT, partial thromboplastin time; RR, respiratory rate; SBP, systolic blood pressure; LDH, lactate dehydrogenase; SpO2, peripheral oxygen saturation; Tbil, total bilirubin; WBC, white blood cell; MAP, mean blood pressure; SOFA, sequential organ failure assessment; CRRT, continuous renal replacement therapy; IMV, invasive mechanical ventilation; AF, atrial fibrillation; AKI, acute kidney injury; CKD, chronic kidney disease; HF, heart failure; RF, respiratory failure.
+Note. *Mann-Whitney U test.
+Categorical variables are presented as n (%); Continuous variables are expressed as means ± standard deviations for normally distributed data or medians [interquartile ranges] for non-normally distributed data; ALT, alanine aminotransferase; AST, aspartate aminotransferase; BUN, blood urea nitrogen; DBP, diastolic blood pressure; HR, heart rate; INR, international normalized ratio; PT, prothrombin time; PTT, partial thromboplastin time; RR, respiratory rate; SBP, systolic blood pressure; LDH, lactate dehydrogenase; SpO2, peripheral oxygen saturation; Tbil, total bilirubin; WBC, white blood cells; MAP, mean arterial pressure; SOFA, sequential organ failure assessment; CRRT, continuous renal replacement therapy; IMV, invasive mechanical ventilation; AF, atrial fibrillation; AKI, acute kidney injury; CKD, chronic kidney disease; HF, heart failure; RF, respiratory failure.

 Table 2.
-Comparisons of the Baseline Characteristics at 1-year Follow-up.
+Comparisons of the baseline characteristics at the 1-year follow-up

 N 245 300